attilagyoriid/Selenium_Java_Spring_Test_Framework/README.md

 5. ___Parallel Execution:___
    1. By default dataproviderthreadcount is 1 running tests in one thread
       1. use -Ddataproviderthreadcount=2 to run test set in parallel
-   2. @ui test set can be run in parallel
+   2. @ui test set can be run in parallel:  mvn clean test -Dcucumber.filter.tags="@ui" -Dbrowser=firefox -Dspring.profiles.active=local -Ddataproviderthreadcount=6

 ## 📋Test Output
 1. ___Cucumber report:___ /reports/cucumber-report.html